Harrell proposes $27 million for Seattle addiction treatment, drug enforcement bill

 Councilmembers Lisa Herbold, Tammy Morales, Teresa Mosqueda and Kshama Sawant joined Lewis in opposition, noting that the bill could result in harsher enforcement, and elevating concerns from the public about a revitalized “war on drugs.”

-Harrell and the task force’s new proposed legislation includes the original adoption but also gives SPD a clear edict on when and how to enforce the law.
+Harrell and the task force’s new proposed legislation includes the original adoption of the state law, but also gives SPD a clear edict on when and how to enforce the law.

 The bill directs police to follow a set of rules when enforcing drug-related charges, noting that “diversion, treatment, and other alternatives to booking are the preferred approach,” and instructing officers to consider “whether the individual, through their actions and conduct, presents a threat of harm” to themselves or others before making arrests on either charge.